stellardreams/stellardreams.github.io/_posts/2020-09-30-Ethics-involving-Terraforming.md

 More recently the following have been observed:
 * Finding traces of phosphine gas on Venus.
 [Source: The Royal Astronomical Society](https://stellardreams.github.io/Phosphine-on-Venus/)
-* For Mars: There has been been this [thought](https://www.nationalgeographic.com/news/2016/09/mars-journey-nasa-alien-life-protection-humans-planets-space) that sending our rovers to Mars may have led to contaminating the habitat.
-Seeing that life can indeed thrive in harsh environments here on earth (tardigrades, shrimps and other lifeforms deep in the ocean near volcanic vents, microbes ingesting arsenic e.t.c.
+* For Mars: The [thought](https://www.nationalgeographic.com/news/2016/09/mars-journey-nasa-alien-life-protection-humans-planets-space) that sending our rovers to Mars may have led to contaminating the habitat.
+Seeing that life can indeed thrive in harsh environments here on earth ([tardigrades](https://en.wikipedia.org/wiki/Tardigrade#Survival_after_exposure_to_outer_space), [shrimps fish and crabs thriving near hydro-thermal vents](https://ocean.si.edu/ocean-life/invertebrates/hydrothermal-vent-creatures) using [chemosynthesis](https://en.wikipedia.org/wiki/Chemosynthesis#:~:text=In%20biochemistry%2C%20chemosynthesis%20is%20the,energy%2C%20rather%20than%20sunlight%2C%20as) - thriving deep down in the oceans near volcanic vents, [microbes that survive by ingesting arsenic](https://toxics.usgs.gov/highlights/arsenic_bugs.html) e.t.c.

 I think there are a couple of thoughts related to this topic:
 * The actual mechanisms that we leverage in order to develop and deploy equipment, that allows us to explore real-estate in our solar system.